 Perhaps the procedures themselves are too long, too confusing, too hard to use, poorly written, and perhaps even hopelessly inaccurate.
 Such procedures are typically ignored in organizations, and for good reason.
 Pretty soon they are forgotten relics.

 If training and auditing methods are inadequate, then there may not be enough awareness of procedures.
 Throughout the organization, procedure training should explain why procedures are important, how to find them, how to change them if they are wrong, and what procedures are relevant to particular business processes.

 Without a good system to manage your documents so people can easily find procedures, retrieve them, etc.., then once again there is good change people will just ignore them.
 Procedures are supposed to help members of the organization, not add an additional bureaucratic maze.

 So if you have a problem with your colleagues not knowing that procedures exists, or the existing procedures not being used in your organization, there is a good chance there is room for improvement in one or more of these areas.

 An Effective Policy Procedure Manual is clearly written, easily understood by all the employees in your organization, and establishes a foundation of business controls that comply with established regulations.
 Clarity and readability are more important than style, perfect grammar and a large vocabulary.
-Download Free Sample Procedure Templates to see how easy it is to edit MS Word Templates to build your own policy and procedure management system.
+Download Free Policies and Procedures to see how easy it is to edit MS Word Templates to build your own policy and procedure management system.